 Apart from the questionable products being sold by start-ups built on innovation, these organisations also tend to be saddled with an abundance of investors.
 Innovation is costly, and as a result, most founders cannot develop their product without investor backing.

 It is this vicious funding cycle start-ups tend to get trapped in that can cause their demise.
 From pre-seed and seed to series rounds.
 Founders tend to get so caught up in the stress of raising new capital.
 To stay afloat that they forget about the core of their business and the passion that made them start it.

 Of course, most founders will need investor backing in some form sooner or later.
 However, again, taking some time to build your product in peace could be a much more favourable step for you.
 It gives you more leverage when you step in front of investors to pitch your product.
 You shouldn’t feel grateful that someone invested in you; that someone should feel grateful you gave him a chance to be a part of your venture.

 Be wary of organisations offering services and accelerators to start-up founders, especially if they require a fee.
 Most of the programmes and events out there offer limited benefits to solid and capable founders.

 Rather, focus on your MVP and get the ball rolling from the get-go.
-It is always better to interact with stakeholders once you have a solid product and a few customers on the line.
+It is better to interact with stakeholders once you have a solid product and a few customers.

 Moreover, remember that innovation isn’t everything.
-In your first start-up, it is much better to bootstrap a more fundamental idea than to have a complex idea and be saddled with diluted shares and a plethora of investors.
-In all cases, I would recommend bootstrapping at least until you have your first customers.
+In your first start-up, it is much better to bootstrap a more fundamental idea than to have a complex idea.
+In addition, be saddled with diluted shares and a plethora of investors.
+I would recommend bootstrapping at least until you have your first customers.